YuenSzeHong/poe-to-gpt/README_en.md

 ## poe-to-gpt
-A converter that transforms POE's API token into OpenAI's API format, enabling other applications that depend on OpenAI API to use POE's API.
+A converter that transforms POE's API tokens into OpenAI API format, enabling other applications that depend on OpenAI API to use POE's API.

+### Features
+- LinuxDO OAuth authentication
+- Multi-user management
+- Custom API access tokens
+- User status management
+- Admin panel
+- Database connection pooling
+- Docker support

+### Prerequisites
+- PostgreSQL database
+- LinuxDO OAuth credentials
+- POE subscriber API key

 This tool converts API keys provided by the Poe official website into compatible OpenAI API keys.
 It allows Poe API keys to be used with tools that rely on OpenAI API keys.
 The main reason for developing this tool is to provide convenience and stability for users in mainland China, who find it inconvenient to subscribe to and recharge OpenAI API.